Daerdaal/moonlight-wiiu-GYRO/README.md

 > :information_source: A Wii U LAN Adapter is recommended!

-* Grab the latest version from the [releases page](https://github.com/GaryOderNichts/moonlight-wiiu/releases) and extract it to the root of your SD Card.
+* compile this "GYRO" version (with the docker file, it's the easiest way in my opinion), extract it to the root of your SD Card.
 * Enter the IP of your Sunshine/GFE server in the `moonlight.conf` file located at `sd:/wiiu/apps/moonlight`.
 * Ensure your Sunshine/GFE server and Wii U are on the same network.
+* Ensure to set the gamepad to DS4 in sunshine host.
 * If using GFE, turn on Shield Streaming in the GFE settings.
 * Pair Moonlight Wii U with the server.
 * Accept the pairing confirmation on your PC.